I picked up

 strong connection

-and moved to live together soon after.
+and moved to live together within a fortnight.
 No other marriages needed dissolving, fortunately.
 We were also around 40 years old.

 I find gifted people a mystery.
 Antonia Fraser writes that Pinter is a genius.
-So is she - many of her books best-sellers, on meaty historical subjects which others had written about already, less successfully.
+So is she - writing outstanding books on historical subjects which many had written about already, with far less success.

-The many authors and playwrights mentioned triggered a bout of book reservations from our public library: as I write this, I'm tempted to dip into one of Ian McEwan's books which I picked up yesterday.
+The many authors and playwrights mentioned in this book triggered a bout of reservations at our public library: as I write this, I'm tempted to dip into one of Ian McEwan's books which I picked up yesterday.
 Wellington Library is an extraordinary resource.
-They always seem to have whatever book I read or hear about.
+They always seem to have whatever book I hear about.
 I have four books on the go, and am about to pick up a fifth.
 My walk for the day.

 The first play in the book of Pinter's plays is Old Times (1970, before he met Antonia).
 It's full of jolts and unexpected turns of phrase, in what seems on the surface an ordinary conversation between three people, a couple and the wife's best friend.
 I read it again, and then again.
 The commentary on the Wikipedia page contains factual errors, and anyway I don't agree with their analysis.